 The best way to release this burden is to use the mind’s analytical tools.
 Logical reasoning is the platform to see how arguments are misused to get us to buy into superstition.
 Learning to use deductive and inductive logic will help discern the facts from fiction.
 When an idea upsets your emotional equilibrium, stop and take a break.
 You need to realize that religions want to trigger your instinctual “fight, flight, or freeze” reaction.
 It makes you vulnerable to any solution they suggest.

 Organized religion does not want you to start using common sense and logic.
 These critical thinking skills undermine their control.
 They don’t want you asking tough questions that underpin the factual basis of their superstitions.
+They don’t want you to let go of your burdens.
 So, they often use the strategy of demonizing anything that threatens the belief system.
 They even program believers to help them defend this sacred ground.
 It’s one reason they want to keep you in a state of anxiety and fear.
 When you are emotionally overwhelmed, you are much easier to manipulate.

 Think about it.
 If any of your religious beliefs changed you for the better, you wouldn’t need to keep going back.
 Religion makes you a victim, a source of income, and an agent of social control.
 When you release this burden, you become a survivor and conqueror.
 You can survive religious indoctrination and conquer it.
 You can then forge a spiritual path of your own.
 More about this later on.